iGio90/GDumper/README-EMULATOR.md

 Using GDumper with an emulator is a bit of a difficult setup, however it's possible.

+GDumper supports both ARM and x86 emulators.

 **REQUIREMENTS**
-- Android SDK (you'll be needing ADB [Android Debug Bridge] and AVD [Android Virtual Device])
+- Android SDK (you'll be needing ADB [Android Debug Bridge])
+- Android Emulator (either an AVD [Android Virtual Device] or any rooted x86 emulator)
-- Frida Server **10.6.12** (for ARM)
+- Frida Server **10.6.12** (for ARM/x86)
 - Frida **10.6.12** (for Python3)

+## Why use Frida 10.6.12?
+Because this is the only version that is least likely to crash at this point, and supports both ARM/x86 emulators.

 **STEPS**

 1. Install the Android SDK.

+2. Get an Android Emulator.

-2. Download frida-server-10.6.12 (for Android ARM) and frida-10.6.12 (for Python3)
+3. Download frida-server-10.6.12 (for Android ARM/x86) and frida-10.6.12 (for Python3)

-3. Run the following on an ARM AVD after everything is set up:
+4. Run the following on an Android Emulator after everything is set up, as this will install and start frida server:

 ```
 adb root